 We built this simple wooden swing for Max when he was 3 years old.
-We were renting a house with a lovely heritage orchard, with an apple tree that perfect for swinging.
+We were renting a house with a lovely heritage orchard and an apple tree that perfect for swinging.

 - Screws: 4 galvanized outdoor screws 1 1/4″ long.

 - Outdoor Varnish: Varnish is a natural finish that is easy to apply and gives the wood a beautiful warm tone.
-I like this varnish because the clean up is easy.
+I like this varnish (affiliate link) because the clean up is easy.

 - Rope: The amount of rope will depend on how high the branch is.
 You will need double the height of the branch, plus 8 extra feet.
 Buy a static rope, one that won’t stretch.
 The rope will be exposed to the elements, so if possible, choose a rope with UV protection.